Updated April 8, 2023

 Angular is a very popular framework for building modern web applications.
 Some prerequisites must be installed and configured on our local machine to build applications using angular.
-This software makes the development environment ready on our local machine and we can start the development of Angular Application.
+This software makes the development environment ready on our local machine and we can start the development of the Angular Application.

-listed are softwares and steps to install these softwares, these are needed to create a development environment on our local machine.
+listed are software and steps to install this software, these are needed to create a development environment on our local machine.

 Prerequisites for Angular Development Environment

 A development machine with Node 8.9+ and NPM 5.5.1+ installed is required for Angular development, this article covers all these steps one by one and create an angular App and run and update it through Angular CLI (command line interface) and we will also discuss common angular CLI commands and their usage.

 1. NodeJS and NPM

 To use these tools, first of all, we need to install NodeJS.
 Installer files for a node can be downloaded from the official website of node:

 As per your operating system you can download the relevant version and install it on your local machine.
-Once the node is installed, successful installation and version of node can be verified by opening command prompt and using/typing these command on the command-line interface:
+Once the node is installed, successful installation and version of node can be verified by opening a command prompt and using/typing these command on the command-line interface:

 Installation of a node automatically installs npm (node package manager) on a machine.
 As shown in the screenshot above, after typing node –v and hitting enter, we can see v10.16.0, this is node version installed on our local machine.
 In the same way, we can use command npm –v to check the installed version of npm on our machine.

 npm install -g typescript

 The -g in this command means it’s installed on work station globally so that the TypeScript compiler can be used in any of project.

 Angular CLI (Angular command-line interface): Angular command-line interface is the standard utility to create, develop and update angular application:

 npm install -g @angular/CLI